olliethomas/thesis/_sources/content/10_annual_review/2021/area.md

 - demonstrating that fair representations of data can be built in the original data domain without loss of performance with regard to both utility and fairness criterion.
   - this will provide feedback as to how the model _changes_ the data so that it becomes fair.
 - demonstrating that fair representations can be used to estimate counterfactual reconstructions of the input.
-  - this will provide feedback as to which _inidividuals_ are at risk of an unfair decision, by querying if they would receive a fair decision in a counterfactual world.
+  - this will provide feedback as to which _individuals_ are at risk of an unfair decision, by querying if they would receive a fair decision in a counterfactual world.
 - demonstrating that fair representations can be used to quantify uncertainty in a decision.
   - this will provide feedback as to how confident a model is that the decision is fair.